OpenVoiceOS/ovos-installer/README.md

 # Open Voice OS and HiveMind Installer

+A nice, simple and intuitive installer for Open Voice OS and HiveMind using Bash, Whiptail *(Newt)* and Ansible.

 ## Quickstart

 `curl`, `git` and `sudo` packages must be installed before running the installer.